 Primate cell lines, all samples of human tissues and fluids to be manipulated, all primate tissues, and all cell lines new to the laboratory should be handled at Containment Level 2.
-When handling items such as human blood and body fluids, workers must be aware that these samples may contain pathogens such as influenza, HIV and hepatitis.
+When handling items such as human blood and body fluids, workers must be aware that these samples may contain pathogens such as influenza, HIV and hepatitis and therefore it is important to always follow Universal Precautions.